Process Intensification Definition

 These are broad categories and overlap between the two areas is common.

 Reactive distillation is one of the oldest and most widely implemented intensified operations.
 The unit combines a chemical reactor and a distillation column into a single unit (see Figure 1).
 Over 150 reactive distillation units are operating at commercial scale in the petrochemical industry, most of which have been constructed in the last 30 years.
-Applications have included production of MTBE, acetates (methyl, ethyl, and butyl), hydrolysis reactions, methylal synthesis, and many others.
+Applications have included the production of MTBE, acetates (methyl, ethyl, and butyl), hydrolysis reactions, methylal synthesis, and many others.
 The intensification effort in the case of reactive distillation leads to a 20-80% reduction in capital costs and/or energy usage (Harmsen, 2010).

 Another example would be a static mixer.
 The static mixer is a significant improvement over mechanical agitation due to its lower energy costs and uncomplicated design with no moving parts.
 Other important examples include monolithic reactors, compact/microchannel process units, divided wall column (DWC) distillation, ultrasonic and microwave units, and reverse flow reactors.
 These designs can lead to significant improvements in capital costs, energy usage, and process footprint.